0x5929/ST-SMS-BACKEND-SAMPLE/README.md

 # ST-SMS-Backend using Django REST API (sample backend for portfolio purpose, for main repo, please see [ST-SMS-BACKEND](https://github.com/0x5929/ST-SMS-BACKEND)

 Django REST Framework for Select Therapy Institute Student Management System.
-(Backend UI)[https://0x5929.pythonanywhere.com/auth/login/], please DM project owner for credentials.
+[Backend UI](https://0x5929.pythonanywhere.com/auth/login/), please DM project owner for credentials.

 Remember that if any new changes to the old repo, also needs to be applied here.
 Since this is not a fork, nor branch, we cannot pull request and merge/sync the two codebases